Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Is Property Insurance Mandatory?

-Yes, property (home) insurance is mandatory.
-Life insurance optional but commonly recommended.
+Yes, property (home/building) insurance is mandatory.
+Life insurance is optional but commonly recommended (case-by-case).

 Are There Restrictions on Foreign Buyers?

-Yes, non-residents typically restricted to holiday homes in tourist zones, with regulated quotas under Lex Koller.
+Yes, non-residents are typically restricted to holiday homes in tourist zones, with regulated quotas under Lex Koller.
+Read more in the Swiss mortgage guide.

 What are the Capital Gains Taxes?

-Significant and canton-dependent, typically declining with longer property ownership (rates range 10%-50%).
+Significant and canton-dependent, typically declining with longer ownership (rates often range 10%-50%).

 Are Early Repayment Penalties Applicable?

-Typically, yes—often calculated as interest rate differential over remaining fixed term.
+Typically, yes—often calculated as an interest-rate differential over the remaining fixed term.

 What Currency Risks Exist?